Sandra Kai Fong – Chairperson

 During the course of his career, Barry has led numerous complex, high value assignments within the not-for-profit sector.
 He has worked with numerous clients helping these organisations position themselves for success by identifying, developing and deploying the capabilities they need to execute their ‘value proposition’.
 His area of expertise includes governance support, operational reviews, management information and control systems, improving internal finance teams, structures, operations and rationalisation as well as accounting software and implementation.

-Annette is on the working group for the Social Enterprise World Forum.
-She is passionate about indigenous wisdom and newer models to drive social change.
-Annette believes in the ability of ordinary people to achieve extraordinary outcomes through generosity and action.
+Annette managed the Vodafone New Zealand Foundation for nine years; sits on the Board of Philanthropy New Zealand and the Grief Centre Auckland; and co-leads an advisory group for the Vodafone New Zealand Foundation.
+She was on the working group for the 2017 Social Enterprise World Forum.
+She is passionate about impact via philanthropy, sustainable business, individuals investing for impact and collaborative approaches.
+She believes in the ability of ordinary people to achieve extraordinary outcomes through generosity and action.

 Murray Jones is the Managing Director of Dove Electronics Ltd and the Chair of Dove Charitable Trust, based in Christchurch.
 The Trust primarily funds local charities but also supports international projects.
 He plays a hands-on role in all parts of the application process, including assessing applications.
 This has given him a good overview of what can really make a difference.